-Cavus Vineyards is a slightly less than 2 acre vineyard on the east side of the Stag’s Leap District almost directly above the well-known Fay vineyard (one of the most historic vineyards in the Stag’s Leap District).
-This is certainly a decent vineyard neighborhood and the views aren’t half bad either!
+Cavus Vineyards is a slightly less than 2 acre vineyard on the east side of the Stags Leap District almost directly above the well-known Fay vineyard (one of the most historic vineyards in the Stag’s Leap District).
+This is certainly a decent vineyard neighborhood and the views aren’t half bad either.

-Cavus is owned by Darryl and Laurel Browman; their top winemaking team includes vineyard manager Jim Barbour and winemaker Dave Phinney (Orin Swift).
+The Cavus Vineyards top winemaking team includes vineyard manager Jim Barbour and winemaker Dave Phinney (Orin Swift).
 The vineyard is more than 20 years old and when the Broman’s purchased the property, it was already planted mainly to Cabernet Sauvignon, with small sections of Cabernet Franc and Merlot.

-Cavus makes one wine each year – and with the vineyard grown on rocky soils and the fruit that is dropped throughout the summer their production is usually only around 200 cases.
+Cavus makes one wine each year – and with the vineyard growing on rocky soils and the fruit that is dropped throughout the summer their production is usually only around 200 cases.
 Their first commercial vintage dates from 2004.
 We tried the 2008 Cabernet Sauvignon (not yet released at the time of our tasting) – this wine is roughly composed of varietal percentages based on the proportion of vines in their vineyard – 94% Cabernet Sauvignon, 4% Cabernet Franc and 2% Merlot.

 The bouquet is ripe, but not overly so.
 It is voluptuous, inviting and very aromatic with aromas of blackberry, black currant and more subtle notes of cedar.
 The mouth feel is rounded, soft and seductive with slightly dry dusty fine grained tannins (almost a bit gravelly) anchoring the finish.
 It is a pleasing palate that has intensity as well as a wide range of flavor.
 This wine is certainly approachable while young yet has the fruit, acidity and decent structure to age for a number of years.

 Darryl and his two friends were actually thinking of going to Siberia this particular year but the Andes were a bit closer to home and the ski resorts had better support in case one got into trouble on the slopes.

-By nightfall they realized they had to take shelter so they dug a snow cave and squeezed in – temperatures that evening got down to minus 20 Fahrenheit.
+By nightfall they realized they had to take shelter so they dug a snow cave and all squeezed in – temperatures that evening got down to minus 20 Fahrenheit.
 By this time the proprietor at the hotel where they were staying noticed they never showed up – she immediately called the ski patrol.
 A rescue team tried to locate a helicopter to send out but the closest one in Bariloche couldn’t make it for quite some time.

 In the morning the friends decided to backtrack and had the foresight or luck to spread out in single file for some distance.
 The person who was last in line somehow spotted a snow-cat way in the distance and was able to attract its attention.
 A three hour ride back, hospital stays and significant time spent recovering followed.
 “Cavus”, or “cave” in Latin is a tribute to their survival, good fortune and good friends.